Pawsitive Kneads, Integrative Massage Therapy for Dogs, in Columbus, Ohio

 Massage helps your dog achieve and maintain body health and wellness.

-Just like people, dogs can experience bumps, bruises, injuries or trauma.
-Look for the signs.
-A lack of willingness or resistance to move in a certain direction can signal that your pet has muscular discomfort.
-Tight or painful muscles in your dogs can also produce unwanted behavior.
+Canine Therapeutic MassageJust like us, our dogs can experience bumps, bruises, injuries or trauma.
+A lack of willingness or resistance to move in a certain direction can signal that your dog has muscular discomfort.
+Tight or painful muscles can produce undesirable behaviors.

 Benefits of Dog Massage